 It is the neo-Marxist rejection of this simplistic economism which in recent years has led theorists to consider political power at the level of the state as relatively autonomous of economic power.
-The most important neo-Marxists,
+The most important neo-Marxists, here, are Antonio Gramsci and Louis Althusser because of their influence on post Marxism.

-8.3.1 ANTONIO GRAMSCI
+8.3.1 Antonio Gramsci